Chart Color Schemes

 Berserker is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the Berserker statistical area (Lv2) is around 7,261 as of November 2025.
-This reflects an increase of 241 people (3.4%) since the 2021 Census, which reported a population of 7,020 people.
-The change is inferred from the resident population of 7,252 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Berserker is around 7,261.
+This reflects an increase of 241 people (3.4%) since the 2021 Census, which reported a population of 7,020 people in the suburb.
+The change is inferred from the resident population of 7,252 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 7 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,541 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by natural growth that contributed approximately 62.0% of overall population gains during recent periods.
+Population growth for Berserker was primarily driven by natural growth that contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Looking at population projections moving forward, a population increase just below the median of national regional areas is expected.
-The area is expected to increase by 660 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, a population increase just below the median of national regional areas is expected, with Berserker expected to increase by 661 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.0% in total over the 17 years.

 Frequently Asked Questions - Population